jackbandy/data-science-fun/docs/ethics-in-data-science/07-glossary.md

 Mutual knowledge
 : A proposition is mutual knowledge among people when each person knows that proposition.
 Often conflated with common knowledge.
 [Source: @sep-common-knowledge]

+Null hypothesis ($H_0$)
+: The hypothesis assumed true unless the evidence says otherwise.
+[Source: [Week 2 Slides](../../slides/week2.html)]

+Outcome
+: A single possible result of an experiment.

 Overdetermination
 : Describes situations in which two sufficient causes may occur at once, e.g. two people each empty a full bucket of water onto a campfire.

+Percentile
+: One of 100 equal divisions of a dataset; i.e. $n$% of the data is at or below the $n$th percentile.

+Population
+: The entire group that a statistical sample is drawn from and used to make inferences about.

 Presupposition
 : A background claim that must be true in order for a question to have a meaningful answer.
 [Source: @sep-questions]